Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 > **Definition** \
 > A hierarchical level of a node indicates the depth of a hierarchy at which a node resides.

-The amount of detail displayed on the maps (in mapping platforms) depends on the zoom level.
+The amount of detail displayed on maps (in mapping platforms) depends on a zoom level.
 Grouping of clusters approach uses the same idea.
 At the deepest level of the hierarchy, the graph shows all possible details.
-And at the highest level of the hierarchy, the graph shows only those single nodes that are representatives of the hierarchies themselves.
+And at the highest level of the hierarchy, the graph shows only those single nodes that are representatives of hierarchies themselves.

 <h3 id="current-hierarchical-level-glossary">Current hierarchical level</h3>

+> **Definition** \
 > A current hierarchical level is the deepest [hierarchical level](#hierarchical-level-glossary) shown in the graph area.

-When you zoom in, at some point the "*grouping of clusters*" algorithm collapses the nodes into their parents and increases the current hierarchical level by 1, and when you zoom out, it generalizes the child nodes to the parent nodes and therefore shows less detail on the graph area (current hierarchical level decreases).
+At the moment when child nodes collapse into their parents, the current hierarchical level decreases by 1, and when child nodes with a hierarchical level higher (deeper) by 1 than the current hierarchical level appear, the current hierarchical level increases by 1.

-The *globalHierarchyDepth* attribute value indicates the current hierarchical level.
+The `globalHierarchyDepth` attribute value indicates the current hierarchical level.

 <h3 id="hierarchical-group-glossary">Hierarchical group</h3>

+> **Definition** \
 > A hierarchical group is a cluster of nodes that are related to each other by [parent-child relationships](#parent-child-or-child-parent-hierarchical-relationship-glossary).

-Each node in a hierarchical group must have the [hierarchical class](#hierarchical-class-glossary) that represents that hierarchical group.
+Each node in a hierarchical group must have a [hierarchical class](#hierarchical-class-glossary) that represents that hierarchical group.

-An example of one such hierarchical group is shown in Figure 1.
+An example of one such hierarchical group is shown in Figure 1 above.

+> **Warning** \
-The hierarchical group is predefined by the technician in the visual configuration.
+> A hierarchical group is predefined by a technician in the visual configuration.

 <h3 id="visual-group-glossary">Visual groups</h3>

+> **Definition** \
 > A visual group is a cluster of nodes located in the same area on a graph.
 Nodes that belong to the same visual group are placed under the same "pseudo-parent" node representing the visual group itself.

 <p align="center">